 “Is my take on this topic unique?”

-“Oh god, not another list post, is this really my best work?”
+“Oh god, not another list post.
+Is this my best work?”

 “Is this post too long?”